There’s no other band out around like Gordie MacKeeman and His Rhythm Boys.

 On Dreamland the band wanted to capture all that versatility, and went off in search of a producer who had extensive experience working with lots of styles.
 They found him in Mississippi native Robert S. Field, best known for his work with Justin Townes Earle, Steve Earle, and Tim O’Brien.
 “It’s nice to work with someone who gets the sound,” says MacKeeman.
 “It has bluegrass elements, it has rockabilly elements, it has old-time elements, but to us it’s all the same thing.
 That’s why we wanted someone who understands rockabilly base as well as old-time fiddle and accordions.”

 In addition to songs written and sung by each member, there’s room for some great cover tunes.
 There’s a fiddle and banjo-fired version of the old ’60’s hit by The Hollies, “Stop Stop Stop,” and beloved P.E.I. songwriter Gene MacLellan’s “Just Want To Be Loved By You.”
 And the biggest surprise is a mysterious number that turns out to be “Run With Us,” the theme song from the ’80’s Canadian cartoon classic, The Raccoons.
 “The original is very 80’s pop,” says MacKeeman.
 “But we do it so different, it’s been great, it’s fun seeing people get that eureka moment when they realize what it is.
 It usually doesn’t take very long.”

-Gordie MacKeeman & His Rhythm Boys will perform at the Combermere Community Centre on Friday September 28th, 2018 at 7:30 PM – Buy Tickets! at the Westmeath Recreation Centre on Saturday September 29th, 2018 at 7:30 PM – Buy Tickets! and at the Portland Community Hall on Sunday September 30th, 2018 at 3:00 PM (Sold Out).
+Gordie MacKeeman and His Rhythm Boys will perform at the Joshua Bates Centre in Athens on Friday September 20th, at the DACA Centre in Dacre on Saturday September 21st, and at the Maberly Hall on Sunday September 22nd.